mlelarge/graph_neural_net/README.md

 Each line corresponds to a model trained at a given noise level and shows its accuracy across all noise levels.
 We see that pretrained models generalize very well at noise levels unseen during the training.

-We provide a simple [notebook](https://github.com/mlelarge/graph_neural_net/blob/master/plot_accuracy_regular.ipynb) to reproduce this result for the pretrained model released with this repository.
+We provide a simple [notebook](https://github.com/mlelarge/graph_neural_net/blob/master/plot_accuracy_regular.ipynb) to reproduce this result for the pretrained model released with this repository (to run the notebook create a `ipykernel` with name gnn and with the required dependencies as described below).

 We refer to our [paper](https://openreview.net/forum?id=lxHgXYN4bwl) for comparisons with other algorithms (message passing GNN, spectral or SDP algorithms).